 New Year is a great time to start planning safety.

 We should all be thinking how best to improve our health and safety at work – all year round.
 But other urgent issues can take precedent, especially in busy workplaces.
-If you are interested in creating and maintaining a safer workplace for your staff in 2020 – it might be a good idea to start planning your New Year’s resolutions.
+If you are interested in creating and maintaining a safer workplace for your staff in 2020 – it might be a good idea to start planning your New Year’s safety resolutions.

 Health and safety – and protecting your staff – should always come first.
 By deciding to improve the health and safety in your workplace not only ensures personal safety, but also makes the work environment safe and comfortable for others.
+This is a great time to share a New Year safety message with your employees, reinforcing the importance of a safer workplace in the coming year.

 But where to start?
 Here are some New Year safety pointers: